ajs-voices/once-upon-a-dream/scenes/031-alone-time.md

 "New Years Eve I'll be at Zion for the whole night.
 I want you to be here with me.
 We can hang out New Years eve afternoon and then the next morning you can make me breakfast.
 I want pancakes and icecream."

-Max poked his head around the corner, "Hey Zane, whatcha doing?
+Finn poked his head around the corner, "Hey Zane, whatcha doing?
 Come on, we are having a toast."

 I sighed.
 "I have to go.
 I'll call you later."

 "Alright.
 Night Zane."

 "Night Angel."
-I hung up and Max gave me that look.
+I hung up and Finn gave me that look.
 "What?"
 I asked.

 He shook his head.
 "Nothing.
 You should invite him here."

 "Nah.
 It's already late.
 He just got off work."
 I said, but it was more an excuse.
 I'd already gone way past my quota of the dating concept and needed to forget a little more of that for now.
-"Besides, he'd show you up on the dancefloor Max."
+"Besides, he'd show you up on the dancefloor Finn."
 I wrapped my arm around my friend's shoulders and we headed back to the party.